 However, with 49% of the total calories in our example coming from fat versus just 29% from protein, some recipes may not be suitable for every animal.

-PetKind That’s It is a grain-free canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+PetKind That’s It is a grain-free canned dog food using a notable amount of named meats as its main source of animal protein.
+It is not rated because it is intended for supplementary feeding only.
+This means the product does not meet AAFCO standards for complete and balanced nutrition.

 PetKind Dog Food Recall History